AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-using-the-integration.md

 ### Initial data transfer {#initial-data-transfer}

-Dynamics 365 tables over 500k records will need to be exported to your Campaign SFTP storage to be imported via Campaign workflow.

-The initial data transfer is a one-time, file-based transfer of data.
-After the data transfer, the integration will use APIs for the incremental updates.
+The initial data transfer may take a while depending on how many records you are ingesting from Dynamics 365.
+After the initial data transfer, the integration will pick up the incremental updates.

+    >[!WARNING]
+    >
+    >Certain actions on your part (e.g., initial ingest of records, replaying of record data, etc.) could result in a large load of records being ingested from Microsoft Dynamics 365 to your Adobe Campaign Standard (ACS) instance.
+To reduce the risk of performance issues which may adversely impact your ACS instance, it is recommended you stop all ACS processes (e.g., no marketing activity, no running of workflows, etc.) until after the large load of records has been ingested into ACS.